 The VR counselor contacts the CCRC admissions coordinator with any questions regarding documentation requirements for customers with special circumstances.

-The VR counselor sends the information indicated below to CCRC Admissions by email to Judy.VanNice@twc.state.tx, by fax to (512) 377-0317, or by mail to:
+The VR counselor sends all information to CCRC Admissions by email to Judy.VanNice@twc.state.tx, by fax to (512) 377-0317, or by mail to:

 CCRC Admissions Office 101 E. 15th Street, Suite 6804 Austin, Texas 78778